Logo

 AspectPerformance

-ChipsetMediaTek Dimensity 7300, which lands squarely in mid-range territory for 2026.
+ChipsetMediaTek Dimensity 7300, which places the phone in mid-range territory for 2026.

 Memory and storage8 gb of ram with 128 gb or 256 gb storage options, depending on configuration.